Oklahoma State vs. Kansas State NCAA Football Odds, Plays and Insights | September 25, 2021

 - When Oklahoma State scores more than 15.7 points, it is 1-1 against the spread and 3-0 overall.

-- Oklahoma State is 1-1 against the spread and 3-0 overall when the team churns out over 280.0 yards.
+- In games that Oklahoma State totals over 280.0 yards, the team is 1-1 against the spread and 3-0 overall.

-- The Cowboys have five giveaways this season, while the Wildcats have six takeaways .

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.